venkyg88/wdpr-validators-android/README.md

 ## isAString(Object)

-predicate to determine whether the provided Object is an String.
+predicate to determine whether the provided Object is a String.

 **Params**
 - Object `Object` - string Object to be evaluated